jantumajer/VSLite_CZnetwork/README.md

   - **M1, M2** Parameters defining the shape of the response function to temperature
   - **M3, M4** Not-applied parameters defining a shape of the response function to temperature
   - **Acor, I_0** Parameters of previous-year autocorrelation effects
+  - **corr** Correlation coefficient between observed and simulated chronology (only available for outputs based on baseline period)